projectcalico/calico/maintenance/troubleshoot/vpp.md

 ##### With Wireshark

 Alternatively to the trace, you can do a capture and analyze it inside Wireshark.
-You can do this with
+You can do this with:
 ````
 vpp# pcap dispatch trace on max 1000 file vppcapture buffer-trace dpdk-input 1000
 vpp# pcap dispatch trace off